darkstego/wakib-emacs/README.md

 and behaviour of Emacs, as well as bundling many of the very useful packages.

 The purpose of this is to make an Emacs starter kit that "Just Works".
-If anyone is interested in trying Emacs
-This isn't meant to be a copy of my entire emacs.d, but rather a bunch of sensible defaults that would allow users to hit the ground running with Emacs.
-This also allows users to customize their own experience with private changes from using this starter kit as a base.
+If you are interested in all the power of Emacs without the steep learning curve, then this is the startr kit for you.
+Hopefully, this will make Emacs a viable option even for someone just starting to learn programming.

 ## Installation

-You will, of course, must have installed Emacs on your system first.
+You must, of course, have installed Emacs on your system first.

 To install this starter kit, clone this repo to your user emacs directory (typically `~/.emacs.d`).
 If you would like to save your